Distribute Clients

 Headless mode operation

-The Firezone Client can run in headless mode on Linux, Android, and ChromeOS platforms using a Service Account token.
+The Firezone Client can run in headless mode on Windows, Linux, Android, and ChromeOS platforms using a Service Account token.
 This mode is useful for deploying the Client on servers, IoT devices, and other headless devices where a user may not be present to keep the Client authenticated.

 See the table below for achieving headless mode operation on each platform: